 No matter how much he complains about his marriage and talks badly about it, remember he isn’t leaving it for you.

+- Look for answers from your own self.
+Ask yourself open-ended questions: Do you respect yourself?
+Are you really happy with this?
+Are you okay with being the second person in his life?
 Ask yourself, what is that hook that is keeping you here, with him.
-Is it truly love, or is it something else?
+Is it truly love or is it something else?

 What’s your stake?